The Perfect One Day in Seville, Spain | Easy, Walkable Itinerary

 While this is certainly a more touristy area, the food here has always been incredible – especially their Gazpacho and Grilled Octopus.
 Their Rabo de Toro, a classic Andalusian entree, was also delicious and rich in flavor!😍

-Taberna Belmonte is a great spot for both regular-dieted people and, in my experience, celiacs – where you can try all sorts of traditional Andalusian dishes and tapas.
+Taberna Belmonte is a great spot for both people without dietary restrictions and, in my experience, celiacs – where you can try all sorts of traditional Andalusian dishes and tapas.

 😋 Celiac or Gluten Intolerant?
 Here are the 8 Best Gluten Free Restaurants in Seville!